KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 "What good are... advisories and fixes if you don't know what software you are running?"

 <!--
-[Unmasking Phantom Dependencies with Software Bill-of-Materials as Ecosystem-Neutral Metadata](https://alpha-omega.dev/blog/unmasking-phantom-dependencies-with-software-bill-of-materials-as-ecosystem-neutral-metadata-white-paper-by-seth-larson-python-software-foundation/) white paper by Seth in conjunction with Alpha-Omega to
+"[Unmasking Phantom Dependencies with Software Bill-of-Materials as Ecosystem-Neutral Metadata](https://alpha-omega.dev/blog/unmasking-phantom-dependencies-with-software-bill-of-materials-as-ecosystem-neutral-metadata-white-paper-by-seth-larson-python-software-foundation/)" white paper by Seth in conjunction with Alpha-Omega to
 -->

 Additional security milestones